namshi/namshi.github.com/source/_posts/2014-08-13-were-hiring-dot-dot-dot-actually-were-hiring-moar.markdown

 > Drop us an email at work-in-tech@namshi.com to apply or simply
 > get more informations about this job opening!

-## I don't know if he's crying because of lonelyness of because of NodeJS...
+## I don't know if he's crying because of loneliness or because of NodeJS...

 Look at how sad Cirpo, our lead API engineer, was
 today: